Finding the Best Places to Retire Since 2006!

 Restaurants range from Japanese to Italian but are mostly national chains.
 There is, though, a food coop.
 Residents enjoy regular band performances in the park, rodeos and parades.
 There are nearly two dozen wineries within a two hour drive.
 Night time skies are usually clear and shimmering.

 Percentage of Population Age 45 or Better: 32%

-Climate: The elevation is 4,650 feet, so summer temperatures are in the 80s and 90s.
+Climate: The elevation is 4,650 feet above sea level, so summer temperatures are mostly in the 80s and 90s.
 Winter temperatures are in the 20s, 30s and 40s On average, the area receives 14 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Crime Rate: Meets the national average

 Public Library: Yes